csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/glossary/Performance.md

 A **[Screenplay]** typically contains many performances.

 In a testing framework a Performance corresponds to a single test.
-This might alternatively be called a "scenario", "test case" or "theory".
+This might alternatively be called [a "scenario"], "test case" or "theory".

 Performances have a direct representation in the Screenplay library: the [`Performance`] class.

 [Performables]: Performable.md
 [Screenplay]: Screenplay.md
+[a "scenario"]: Scenario.md
 [`Performance`]: xref:CSF.Screenplay.Performance